 While you may find that receiving ATIS and monitoring other channels operates adequately using an older 25kHz radio, it is illegal to transmit using 25kHz on any 8.33kHz designated channel.

 This has been coming for some time.
 In 1999, flights above FL245 and from March 2007, the CAA mandated that flights above FL195 had to be equipped with 8.33kHz.
 New aircraft had to have them from November 2013 and all IFR airways flights from January 2014.
-This evolving program across Europe has been co-ordinated by Eurocontrol (the European ATC organisation), who provide a status update on the overall project on their website.
 The underlying EU legislation can be found here.

 This discussion on the LAA forum gives both sides of the case from several Permit aircraft owners about the change.